Prithwis-2023/NASABot/README.md

 ## Our objectives - What do we want to achieve?

-Our web application called NASABot is designed to make accessing data quick and easy especially as well as convenient with simple prompts and selections.
+Our web application called OpenScientia is designed to make accessing data quick and easy especially as well as convenient with simple prompts and selections.
 A good example is

 1. To